MANUAL

 1.7.
 Samples

-πŸ’œ Wisp: one time there was a musician named Ennui. he liked to take all sorts of sounds he heard from other songs and put them in his songs. he really wanted to share which songs he took sounds from, because he really liked those songs and valued honesty and respecting his elders, but he shied away from it because he feared his work would be judged as infringing on their intellectual property. then later he realized most of the musicians he took sounds from were just the same profile of mildly-famous edgy white European men, and he felt less inspired to mention them. the end. this has been Storytime with Wibi; please check back later for more original short fiction.
+💜 Wisp: one time there was a musician named Ennui. he liked to take all sorts of sounds he heard from other songs and put them in his songs. he really wanted to share which songs he took sounds from, because he really liked those songs and valued honesty and respecting his elders, but he shied away from it because he feared his work would be judged as infringing on their intellectual property. then later he realized most of the musicians he took sounds from were just the same profile of edgy white European men who were mildly famous in the 80s, and he felt less inspired to mention them. the end. this has been Storytime with Wibi; please check back later for more original short fiction.

 1.8. do u use ai???

-🐱 Lowry: there are two things we dislike: software-as-a-service, and ongoing art fads. so that should answer the question. maybe 10 years from now when suno is on its death-bed we'll get it to cough out a song and cut it up
+🐱 Lowry: there are three things we dislike: software-as-a-service, ongoing art fads, and business models that rely on divorcing customers from consensus reality on the company's own terms (amazon sez "manifest a win"). so that should answer the question. maybe a few years from now when suno is on its death-bed we'll get it to cough out a song and cut it up.

 2. Website